secluso/secluso/HOW_TO.md

 In the camera's web interface, do the following (note that these instructions are for the aforementioned Amcrest camera):

 1) **Go Setup -> Camera -> Video -> Main Stream**.
 Set the Encode Mode to H.264, Smart Codec to Off, resolution to 1280x720(720P), framerate to 10, Bit Rate Type to CBR, and Bit Rate to Customized.
 Then uncheck Watermark Settings, and ensure Sub stream is enabled.
 We suggest using the following parameters for substream: Encode Mode: MJPEG, Resolution: VGA, frame rate: 10, bit rate: 1024.
 Make sure to press Save.
 These suggestions (and the ones below for audio) are simply based on my experience.
-With these, the videos have adequate quality and Privastead achieves good performance.
+With these, the videos have adequate quality and Secluso achieves good performance.
 You might need to change these based on your network connection's bandwidth.

 2) **Go to Setup -> Camera -> Audio**.
 Under Main Stream, set Encode Mode to AAC and sampling frequency to 8000.
 Disable Sub Stream.
 Press Save.